nv-morpheus/Morpheus/docs/source/developer_guide/guides/6_digital_fingerprinting_reference.md

 ## Training Pipeline
 ![Training PipelineOverview](img/dfp_training_overview.png)

-Training must begin with the generic user model​ which is trained with the logs from all users.
-This model serves as a fallback model for users and accounts without sufficient training data​.
+Training must begin with the generic user model which is trained with the logs from all users.
+This model serves as a fallback model for users and accounts without sufficient training data.
 The name of the generic user is defined in the `ae.fallback_username` attribute of the Morpheus configuration object and defaults to `generic_user`.

-After training the generic model, individual user models can be trained​.
-Individual user models provide better accuracy but require sufficient data​.
-Many users do not have sufficient data to train the model accurately​.
+After training the generic model, individual user models can be trained.
+Individual user models provide better accuracy but require sufficient data.
+Many users do not have sufficient data to train the model accurately.

 ### Training Stages